West Manggarai Regency: Sano Nggoang

 Sano (means Mount) Nggoang is 513 hectares (1.9 sq. mi.) of volcanic crater lake with depth of around 600 meters (1968.5 ft.), the deepest lake of its kind in the world.

 Shark and manta ray sanctuary

-In late August 2013, the local authority designated that all regency's marine and coastal water up to 12 nautical miles offshore occupied 7,000 square kilometer area as a shark and manta ray sanctuary (includes sea around Komodo Island).
+In late August 2013, the local authority designated all regency's marine and coastal waters up to 12 nautical miles offshore (which occupied 7,000 square kilometres in area) as a shark and manta ray sanctuary (includes the sea around Komodo Island).

 Komodo National Park

 The national park was founded in 1980 to protect the Komodo dragon, the world's largest lizard.
 In 1991 the national park was declared a UNESCO World Heritage Site.